How To Overcome Internet Addiction – The Ultimate Guide For Heavy Internet Users

 Instead 99% of what they look at when browsing the net will mean nothing to them after a few minutes.

 We all know that we are probably spending too much time online.

-But what almost no one understands about Internet addiction is how it relates to the concept of deep work.
+But what almost no one understands about this topic is how to stop internet addiction.

 It's not using willpower and motivation that help you to overcome your bad online habits, it's delay discounting.
 That's a technique based on science that you can use to temporarily block certain websites even if you need the internet on a daily basis.

-Internet addiction is a complicated topic and has really gotten a lot of attention lately.
-Even Facebook admitted that using their service might have negative consequences.
+Internet addiction is a complicated topic.
+Even Facebook admit that using their service might have negative consequences.

 It's time to go back to the basics and take a look at the science of addictive behavior.

 Afterwards you'll learn all about the tools and strategies (like delay discounting) that will help to stop wasting time online and develop better habits.... long term.

 While online tools can be amazingly useful, being addicted to your smartphone or computer can have a lot of unintended consequences.
 Especially if you need the internet to work...